-Other Authorized Reasons for Termination of Assistance [24 CFR 982.552(c), 24 CFR 5.2005 (c) ]
+Other Authorized Reasons for Termination of Assistance [24 CFR 982.552(c), 24 CFR 5.2005(c)]

-HUD permits the PHA to terminate assistance under a number of other circumstances.
-It is left to the discretion of the PHA whether such circumstances in general warrant consideration for the termination of assistance.
-The Violence Against Women Reauthorization Act of 2005 explicitly prohibits PHAs from considering incidents or actual threatened domestic violence, dating violence, or stalking as reasons for terminating the assistance of a victim of such violence.
+HUD permits the CCHA to terminate assistance under a number of other circumstances.
+It is left to the discretion of the CCHA whether such circumstances in general warrant consideration for the termination of assistance.
+As discussed further in section 12-II.E, the Violence against Women Act of 2013 explicitly prohibits CCHAs from considering incidents of, or criminal activity directly related to, domestic violence, dating violence, sexual assault, or stalking as reasons for terminating the assistance of a victim of such abuse.